 Esta entrada también está disponible en: Español

 While interest in Day of the Dead has grown in the United States in recent years, the celebration has always been a part of my family’s tradition.
 We see it as a particularly special, family time.
-We do things like make crafts, such as these Day of the Dead lanterns, used for displays to remember those we’ve lost.
+We do things like making crafts, such as these Day of the Dead lanterns, used for displays to remember those we’ve lost.
 We also prepare meals, play music, and share stories among many other activities.

 Thanks to the great folks at Juicy Juice®, whose products are made from real juice with sweetness that comes only from the fruit, for making this 100% Family Time post possible.
 As always, my comments, opinions, and drive to have more family time are my own.